-Riding a motorcycle can be dangerous and injuries from a motorcycle accident can be life-altering or fatal.
-Common motorcycle accident injuries include road rash, broken bones, spinal cord, and brain injuries due to the lack of head and ejection protection from motorcycles.
-If you or a loved one have been injured in a Valdosta motorcycle accident, contact the motorcycle accident attorneys of Langdale Law to discuss the merits of your claim.
+Injuries from a motorcycle accident can be life-altering or fatal.
+Common motorcycle accident injuries include road rash, broken bones, spinal cord damage, and brain injuries due to the lack of head and ejection protection from motorcycles.
+Such accidents may even lead to wrongful death.

 Motorcycle Accident Laws in Georgia

 A class M license is required to legally operate a motorcycle in the state of Georgia.
-The state of Georgia is one of twenty (20) states that require the use of a helmet when operating a motorcycle on Georgia public roads.
+The state of Georgia is one of twenty states that require the use of a helmet when operating a motorcycle on Georgia public roads.